vaibhavlohia07/Zomato-Gen-AI/README.md

 - Automatically saves the scraped data to a JSON file in the `/menu` folder.

   ### data_cleaning.py
+  This module processes raw restaurant menu data extracted from Zomato (stored in JSON format), cleans and enriches it using preprocessing techniques and the Gemini LLM, and prepares it for embedding and retrieval in the chatbot.
+- key function:-
+   -
 - Cleans and normalizes text, price, and synonyms.
 - Loads JSON files from `/menu`, and extracts:
   - Restaurant summary (via **Gemini** prompt).